 A. Centralized Distribution of Press Releases to the News Media

-The Office of Marketing and Communications is charged with creating and executing an integrated marketing, communications and public relations strategy for the University, and with developing digital marketing and on-line strategies to promote the University brand.
+The Division of University Communications is charged with creating and executing an integrated marketing, communications and public relations strategy for the University, and with developing digital marketing and on-line strategies to promote the University brand.
 An essential part of the University's media relations strategy includes the creation and distribution of Press Releases about campus events, research, grants, awards, milestones, and priorities of the University leadership.

-By channeling the release of information to the News Media through the Office of Marketing and Communications, the University is able to maintain a professional, journalistic communication style in Press Releases and ensure a review process that allows for a consistent, appropriate public image for the University.
+By channeling the release of information to the News Media through the Division of University Communications, the University is able to maintain a professional, journalistic communication style in Press Releases and ensure a review process that allows for a consistent, appropriate public image for the University.

-For the foregoing reasons, the Office of Marketing and Communications is the only office on campus permitted to send out Press Releases on behalf of the University and its administrative and academic units.
+For the foregoing reasons, the Division of University Communications is the only office on campus permitted to send out Press Releases on behalf of the University and its administrative and academic units.

 B. Requests to Produce or Distribute Press Releases

-Faculty, staff, or academic or administrative units of the University proposing to send a Press Release or suggest the issuance of a University statement must contact the Office of Marketing and Communications.
+Faculty, staff, or academic or administrative units of the University proposing to send a Press Release or suggest the issuance of a University statement must contact the Division of University Communications.
 The communications staff and the Executive Director of University Communications will review the request and determine how to proceed based on whether the release subject: